iintothewind/HexoBlog/source/_posts/compilation-error-when-using-Comparator-comparing.md

 But why?

-The reason for this compilation error is weak type inference for Java lanaguage.
+The reason for this compilation error is that the type inference for Java lanaguage is weak in this case.
 It is expected that JVM knows the type of the elements in `playlist` when it is reading the first lambda `s->s.getTitle()`.
 But actually, JVM is not able to figure it out.